-For the byte array data type, NX/101 knows how to convert data stored according to the SUN design's byte addressing idiosyncrasies.
-This means that it will invert the least significant address bit when addressing host system memory, to reverse the effects of common 68000 CPU board designs.
-For the word data type, NX/101 can swap bytes if necessary.
-For the longword data type, NX/101 can swap words, swap bytes, or both.
-Therefore I/O driver software for any reasonably normal host CPU can store data objects in its native order, and leave conversion up to the EXOS/101.
+For the word data type, NX 200 can swap bytes if necessary.
+For the longword data type, NX 200 can swap words, swap bytes, or both.
+Therefore I/O driver software for any reasonably normal host CPU can store data objects in its native order, and leave conversion up to the EXOS 204.

-Naturally, the EXOS/101 must know the type of a data object to apply the appropriate conversion.
-All data objects described in this section are known to NX/101, except for the actual contents of messages between the host and the EXOS/101.
-NX/101 does apply the byte array conversion (if necessary) to message contents, and to all data transferred.
-How the contents of messages should be further interpreted is the function of user-level software running on the EXOS/101.
-For instance, the firmware which drives the Link Level Controller Mode (see section 5) runs at user level under NX/101, and converts word and longword data objects which are known to itself, but not to NX/101.
-NX/101 assists this process by providing kernel calls (see section 8.4) which convert word and longword data types as required by the host data order conversion option.
+Naturally, the EXOS 204 must know the type of a data object to apply the appropriate conversion.
+All data objects described in this section are known to NX 200, except for the actual contents of messages between the host and the EXOS 204.
+NX 200 does apply the byte array conversion (if necessary) to message contents, and to all data transferred.
+How the contents of messages should be further interpreted is the function of user-level software running on the EXOS 204.
+For instance, the firmware which drives the Link Level Controller Mode (see Section 5) runs at user level under NX 200, and converts word and longword data objects which are known to itself, but not to NX 200.
+NX 200 assists this process by providing kernel calls (see Section 8.4) which convert word and longword data types as required by the host data order conversion option.

 Whether or not the host data order conversion option is enabled, the host system must still write the required data pattern in the configuration message.
-This pattern occupies 12 bytes of the 32-byte test pattern/memory map field (see section 4.4.10).
-It should be initialized as shown in figure 4-1.
+This pattern occupies 12 bytes of the 32-byte test pattern/memory map field (see Section 4.4.10).
+It should be initialized as shown in Figure 4-1.
 Note that while the relative position of subfields in the test pattern is specified, the order of bytes within those subfields is dependent on the host CPU architecture.
 Figure 4-2 shows how this pattern might be initialized in the C language, both statically and dynamically.